Popular Roulette Systems

 Unlike Parlay and Paroli, the Martingale system is based on a negative betting progression and is exceptionally popular among less experienced roulette players, probably because it is easy to learn.
 The system is predominantly used in games like roulette, where even-money bets are available.

 Let’s provide an example.
-Your basic betting unit is £10, you bet on Black and lose.
+Your basic betting unit is £10; you bet on Black and lose.
 You double your second bet to £20 and your luck fails you again.
-From this, it follows your third bet should amount to £40.
+From this it follows that your third bet should amount to £40.
 You are lucky this time and win, in which case your fourth bet will again be reduced to the initial £10.
 It turns out you had to bet £40 to offset your losses of £30.
-More importantly, your net profit will always amount to one betting unit whenever you win, which comes to explain why many experienced roulette players advise against the Martingale betting system.
+More importantly, your net profit will always amount to one betting unit whenever you win, which helps explain why many experienced roulette players advise against the Martingale betting system.

 The main problem with the Martingale betting system is that when players enter a longer losing streak, they have to risk larger and larger sums of money to offset the losses.
 This renders the Martingale rather risky and unsuitable for players with humble bankrolls.
-Then again, there is always the possibility of you reaching the table limit when you experience a lengthy losing streak.
+Then again, there is always the possibility that you will reach the table limit when you experience a lengthy losing streak.

 The Martingale System